pandashreyan/pandashreyan/README.md

 - 💼 LinkedIn: [Shreyan Panda](https://www.linkedin.com/in/shreyan-panda/)
 - 📱 Phone: +1 234 567 8901

-💬 *Fun Fact: I love exploring emerging tech and experimenting with coding concepts!*
+💬 *Fun Fact: I love exploring emerging tech and experimenting with new coding concepts!*

 ---

 ## 🌈 Additional Insights

-✨ Actively collaborating on projects and contributing to open source
+✨ Collaborating on exciting projects and contributing to open source
 🚀 Committed to continuous learning and impactful development
-🧩 Believer in the power of code to drive real-world change
+🧩 Believer in the power of code to transform the world

 ---

 <p align="center">
-  Thanks for visiting my GitHub! 🌟 Let's connect and build something amazing together! 🚀
+  🙏 Thanks for visiting my GitHub!
+Let’s connect and build something amazing together! 🚀
 </p>